GoHorse GFX

 Buzzwords have the habit of using an important word

-or term and diluting
+or term and diluting their meaning.

-is one of the victims, as the
+Agile is one of the victims, as the

-tries to convince
+buzzword version of agile tries to convince

-the reader it is fast
+the reader it is fast, modern, is

-always better
+always better and will

-generate profit by itself
+generate profit by itself (which may actually

 happen but only if you adhere to the principles).
 Of course, the buzzword

-doesn’t care about the principles
+doesn’t care about the principles as it is just a

 conversation tool, to embellish the contents of the speech.

-At the same time, buzzwords
+At the same time, buzzwords caused a real problem to

-started using those words
+started using those words and

-some of those people even knew what they really meant
+some of those people even knew what they really meant.

 Coupled with the fact that some business

-using some of the
+were pretty successful using some of the

-the right way, the trend was set: We must now
+buzzwords the right way, the trend was set: We must now

-make ourselves agile
+make ourselves agile.

 To better illustrate my point, here’s a list of some

-you probably seen before:
+buzzwords you probably seen before:

-, most of those words are actually
+In the right context, most of those words are actually

-useful and have a significant meaning
+useful and have a significant meaning but when used as a

-they are worthless.
+buzzwords they are worthless.

-None of the C-suite
+None of the C-suite executives really understood what

-means but the dear reader might: a very meticulous
+Agile means but the dear reader might: a very meticulous

 revision of the company culture, from top to bottom, left to right.
 It